-I'm currently working in a high-crime area where I frequently come upon gangs of older teens and young twenty-something's hanging out in a crowd on the street corner having a good time.
+I'm currently working in a high-crime area where I frequently come upon gangs of older teens and young twenty-somethings hanging out in a crowd on the street corner, having a good time.

 This can be a pretty scary situation when you're in an unfamiliar area and are faced with the very real possibility of becoming an easy target for street crime.

-The best advice is always to be smarter than me and don't walk around in high crime areas.
-But the time may come, no matter where you are, that you find yourself in a situation where you're going to be walking past a gang, whether real or "wannabe", and need to know how to react.
+The best advice is always to be smarter than me and don't walk around in high-crime areas.
+But the time may come, no matter where you are, that you find yourself in a situation where you're going to be walking past a gang, whether real or "wannabe," and need to know how to react.

-As soon as you notice a gang from a distance, don't immediately look away in an attempt to avoid being noticed.
+As soon as you notice a gang from a distance, don't look away immediately in an attempt to avoid being noticed.
 Just as you would conduct a reconnaissance of a military target, you want to size the group up to know who and what you're dealing with.

 And if there's no other alternative but to walk past them, the most important thing I look for is whether any of them have noticed me and is motioning the others to check me out.
-That immediately changes the scenario!
+That immediately changes the scenario.

 But when you've been noticed and it looks like they may have sized you up as a target, this is your time to establish your ground game quick.

-Contrary to popular belief, it's actually ok to make eye contact with a gang...if it's done the right way.
-Looking briefly to show you recognize their presence and even giving a quick nod to one of the members should they make eye contact with you shows you're not some "easy target" who's so afraid of them that you're just hoping they'll leave you alone.
+Contrary to popular belief, it's actually OK to make eye contact with a gang if it's done the right way.
+Looking briefly to show you recognize their presence and even giving a quick nod to one of the members -- should they make eye contact with you -- shows you're not some "easy target" who's so afraid of them that you're just hoping they'll leave you alone.

-The main thing is to understand that the LAST thing a gang will put up with is disrespect.
-If you look at them in any way that communicates contempt, disgust, conflict, or that you're "better than them", then YOU'VE practically put them in a "must act" position.
+The main thing is to understand that the last thing a gang will put up with is disrespect.
+If you look at them in any way that communicates contempt, disgust, conflict or that you're "better than them," then you've practically put them in a "must-act" position.

-Even if confronted, you want to make sure you convey respect for their status...by telling them so with something like, "Hey, I mean no disrespect at all.
+Even if confronted, you want to make sure you convey respect for their status by telling them so with something like, "Hey, I mean no disrespect at all.
 I'm just on my way to work and was looking your way.
-No problems here." and then keep walking.
+No problems here."
+And then keep walking.

 This shows them that you recognize their superiority and gives them a graceful exit that they can brag about later.
 Walking away after making such a definitive statement also forces them to make the next move.

-Remember...your goal is to simply get past a gang WITHOUT confrontation.
-Even when they're seeking it!
+Remember your goal is simply to get past a gang without confrontation, even when they're seeking it.

-If you're walking past a gang and they start to taunt you by making fun of you or even making sexual comments toward you or someone you're with...IGNORE IT!
+If you're walking past a gang and they start to taunt you by making fun of you or even making sexual comments toward you or someone you're with, ignore it.

 For example, if you're a guy, you may feel the need to "defend your woman's honor" and turn back to speak up.
-DON'T!
-You only risk your own life and the safety of your companion by taking on perhaps insurmountable odds of going up against a larger number of attackers who could possibly be armed.
+Don't.
+You only risk your own life and the safety of your companion by taking on perhaps insurmountable odds of going up against a larger number of attackers who could be armed.